doc4d/docs/docs/ORDA/orda-events.md

 This event is triggered each time a value is modified in the entity.

-- if you defined the function at the entity level (first syntax), it is triggered for modifications on any attribute of the entity.
+- If you defined the function at the entity level (first syntax), it is triggered for modifications on any attribute of the entity.
-- if you defined the function at the attribute level (second syntax), it is triggered only for modifications on this attribute.
+- If you defined the function at the attribute level (second syntax), it is triggered only for modifications on this attribute.

 This event is triggered as soon as the 4D Server / 4D engine can detect a modification of attribute value which can be due to the following actions: